mOctave/app-development-hostsite/satellite-wars-marketing.md

 ## Changelog
 ### Version 0.1 (Public Beta)
 Version 0.1 allows you to interact with the AI and to get obliterated by asteroids.
-So far, builds of this have included build 1 (basic physics, released Feb 3, 2021)
+So far, builds of this have included build 1 (basic physics, released Feb 3, 2021) and build 2 (other ships with low-quality AI, asteroid graphics and radar, released Feb 7, 2021).